 Spraying Glyphosate on Slightly Greened-Up Bermudagrass in Winter

-In North Carolina, application of glyphosate (Roundup, etc) has been a standard treatment for winter weed control in bermuagrass.
-Typically, glyphosate has been used as a “clean-up” treatment to supplement other preemergent or early postemergent applications for winter weed control.
+In North Carolina, application of glyphosate (Roundup, etc) has been a standard treatment for winter weed control in bermudagrass.
+Typically, glyphosate has been used as a “clean-up” treatment to supplement other pre-emergent or early post-emergent applications for winter weed control.
 Glyphosate treatment as a clean-up has been a very valuable treatment, not only for weed control, but also helping NC turf managers develop less herbicide resistance to other herbicides such as sulfonylureas, triazines, etc.

 Glyphosate is registered for weed control at 1 pint/acre on dormant bermudagrass.
 Application of glyphosate in winter is highly efficacious if applied during warm winter days (great than 60 degrees).
 On warm days, glyphosate uptake is greater due to more easy penetration of the herbicide via the waxy leaf cuticle.
 In addition, glyphosate efficacy is enhanced when applied a low spray volumes (less than 50 gpa, but 20 to 30 gpa is preferred).

 There have been many days this winter where daytime temperatures have been favorable for glyphosate application.
 In fact, that is just the problem.
 The warm and sunny days have resulted in premature green-up of bermudagrass.
 Hence, the most common question I have received this winter: “how much damage can I expect from glyphosate application on slightly greened-up bermudagrass?”